eric5rivera/secure-remote-worker-environment/README.md

 # Secure Remote Worker Environment
-Inspired by [AWS's Secure Remote Worker Environment Reference Architecture](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/secure-remote-worker-environment-ra.pdf?did=wp_card&trk=wp_card), this implimentation is deployed using Infrastructure as Code (IaC).
+This project seeks to automate the provisioning and configuration of an environment in AWS inspired by [AWS's Secure Remote Worker Environment Reference Architecture](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/secure-remote-worker-environment-ra.pdf?did=wp_card&trk=wp_card).

 The project is intended to be easily deployed.